spsklearn.cluster

 random_state (int, RandomState instance or None, default=None) – Determines random number generation for centroid initialization.
 Use an int to make the randomness deterministic.
 See Glossary.

-copy_x (bool, default=True) – When pre-computing distances it is more numerically accurate to center the data first.
-If copy_x is True (default), then the original data is not modified.
-If False, the original data is modified, and put back before the function returns, but small numerical differences may be introduced by subtracting and then adding the data mean.
+copy_x (bool, default=True) – When True (default), the original data is not modified.
+If False, the original data is modified, and put back before the function returns, but small numerical differences may be introduced.
 Note that if the original data is not C-contiguous, a copy will be made even if copy_x is False.
 If the original data is sparse, but not in CSR format, a copy will be made even if copy_x is False.

 return_n_iter (bool, default=False) – Whether or not to return the number of iterations.